JingyuanYY/EmoEdit/Readme.md

 ### Data_construction
 First, we collected datasets from [MagicBrush](https://osu-nlp-group.github.io/MagicBrush/), [MA5K](https://github.com/jshi31/T2ONet), and [Unsplash](https://github.com/unsplash/datasets).
+Following the guidance in the paper, we will first divide the dataset based on emotion scores with `TODO`.
 All images were center-cropped to a uniform size of 512×512.
 Then, based on emotion factor trees, they were processed using the `data_construction/generate_image_LargeScale.py` script to generate new images, followed by filtering with the `data_construction/split_image_threshold_aes_txt.py` script, resulting in the final EmoEditSet.